apache/fury/docs/specification/xlang_serialization_spec.md

 Every type must be registered with an ID or name first.
 The registration can be used for security check and type identification.

-Struct is a special type, depending whether schema compatibility is enabled, Fury will write struct meta differently.
+Struct is a special type, depending whether schema compatibility is enabled, Fory will write struct meta differently.

 ### Struct Schema consistent

-- If schema consistent mode is enabled globally when creating fury, type meta will be written as a fury unsigned varint of `type_id`.
+- If schema consistent mode is enabled globally when creating fory, type meta will be written as a fory unsigned varint of `type_id`.
 Schema evolution related meta will be ignored.
-- If schema evolution mode is enabled globally when creating fury, and current class is configured to use schema consistent mode like `struct` vs `table` in flatbuffers:
+- If schema evolution mode is enabled globally when creating fory, and current class is configured to use schema consistent mode like `struct` vs `table` in flatbuffers:
   - Type meta will be add to `captured_type_defs`: `captured_type_defs[type def stub] = map size` ahead when registering type.